 Climate scientist Michael Mann to present 11th Patrusky Lecture at ScienceWriters2023

-University of Pennsylvania climate scientist Michael E. Mann has been selected by the Council for the Advancement of Science Writing (CASW) to present the tenth Patrusky Lecture on October 7, 2023, as part of New Horizons in Science, CASW’s annual briefing on emerging research and issues in science.
+University of Pennsylvania climate scientist Michael E. Mann has been selected by the Council for the Advancement of Science Writing (CASW) to present the eleventh Patrusky Lecture on October 7, 2023, as part of New Horizons in Science, CASW’s annual briefing on emerging research and issues in science.

 Mann will address the opening session of the in-person portion of ScienceWriters2023, which will bring hundreds of science writers to Colorado.
 The conference, jointly organized by CASW and the National Association of Science Writers and hosted this year by the University of Colorado Boulder and University of Colorado Anschutz Medical Campus, incorporates the CASW science sessions and NASW’s professional development programming.

 In his talk, “Our Fragile Moment: How Lessons from Earth’s Past Can Help Us Survive the Climate Crisis,” Mann will describe how climate change created the conditions that allowed humans to live on the Earth, creating new niches to exploit and challenges that spurred innovation.
 But our survival depends on conditions remaining within a relatively narrow, fragile envelope of climate variability.
 Mann explores these themes in a new book by the same name, scheduled for publication in late September.
 He will also critique climate and science communication in the media and the politicization of the climate wars.